bodharth10/R-Cran-Indexer/README.md

 ### Scope for improvements: --

 As far is backend is concerned if something that can be improved is performance .
-And due to lack of time I have not integrated Vue and Tailwind on frontend and using basic erb.
-So Frontend can be improved by using Vue and infinited loading or pagination can be implemented .
+And due to lack of time I have not integrated Vue and Tailwind on frontend, using simple html show packages and done pagination using kaminari gem .
+So Frontend can be improved by integrating Vue.js and infinited loading and for search debounce can be implemented .